Purposeful Living

 Instead, I held coughing children on the couch and watched Anne of Greene Gables.

-And still, the invisible second-hand kept clicking on, counting time, reminding me that surrender is not so much about planning our lives as it is about checking our attitudes when God sends detours.
+And still, the clock kept clicking on, counting time, reminding me that surrender is not so much about planning ways to make a giant impact as it is about checking our attitudes when God sends detours.

-Maybe there were seasons when surrendering my time looked like staying up late with crying teens and going on week-long mission trips with dozens of high school students.
+There were seasons when surrendering my time looked like staying up late with crying teens and going on week-long mission trips with dozens of high school students.
+This surrender looks different now, quieter, but it is not less valuable.

 What Real Surrender Looks Like